denizeu/Analysis/notebooks/1-sequence-stats.md

  64
   4
 ```
-With this output, I could clearly see that the function worked well for my data as well since the counts matched.
+- With this output, I could clearly see that the function worked well for my data as well since the counts matched.
-Because of this, creating this function was difficult because it was not extremely simple to check whether my lengths were correct.
+- Because of this, creating this function was difficult: it was not easy to check whether my lengths were correct.
-However, this is an interesting output because it allows me to see how different the lengths are as the time periods increase.
+- However, this is an interesting analysis because it allows me to see how different the lengths are as the time periods increase.
-Based on this output, we see some examples of sequence lengths increasing, and some examples of decreasing sequence lengths as the time goes on.
+- Based on this output, we see some examples of sequence lengths increasing, and some examples of decreasing sequence lengths as the time goes on.
-This code is interesting because it utilizes a path and is able to recognize the lengths of sequences by referring to these with `i`.
+- This code is useful because utilizes a path and is able to recognize the lengths of sequences by referring to these with `i`.

-### Histogram of Sequence Lengths
+## Histogram of Sequence Lengths
 ```julia
 using Plots
 data= seqlength("data/refined_data.fasta");
 histogram(data, bins=10, label= "sequence lengths", xlabel= "Sequence Lengths", ylabel= "Number of Sequences")
 ```
-Using the function for sequence lengths above and by initiating the Plots package, this creates a histogram that shows the sequence lengths as the x-axis and number of occurences on the y-axis.
+Using the function for sequence lengths above and by initiating the Plots package, this creates a histogram that shows the sequence lengths as the *x*-axis and number of occurences on the *y*-axis.
 This graph is a clear visualization of what the majority length of the sequences is.
-From the graph, it seems that there are significantly more occurrences within the sequence length of around 29825.
+- From the graph, it seems that there are significantly more occurrences within the sequence length of around 29825.
-This can be used to determine where most of the data exists.
+- This can be used to determine where most of the data exists.
-It also shows that, most of the genomes are above the length of 29500.
+- It also shows that, most of the genomes are above the length of 29500.
-This is important in comparing sequence sizes and showing which are more/less similar to one another.
+- This is important in comparing sequence sizes and showing which are more/less similar to one another.

 This histogram was difficult to create because it was my first time creating them.
 I had to figure out how to properly graph the dataset as well as use the seqlength function on that data.
 It took me a while to realize that I could simply use: